 - University Officer Training Corps (UOTC)

-There are only four employers within the armed forces:
+There are three employers within the armed forces:

 - to deliver emergency humanitarian relief.

 Much of the time, the armed forces achieve these aims through membership of alliances, particularly the North Atlantic Treaty Organisation (NATO), but unilateral responsibilities (for example the Falklands conflict) may mean that they act alone and thus need to be equipped and trained for all aspects of modern warfare.

 Britain's membership of the United Nations (UN) and permanent place at the Security Council may also necessitate the use of armed force in defence of international security or in support of humanitarian and peace-keeping initiatives.

 In addition, the forces have an important diplomatic function in representing Britain overseas with goodwill visits, and in providing training for other countries' armed forces, both in the UK and abroad.

 An officer's appointment in one of the services of the armed forces might involve working with the other services, the UN or NATO.
 Officers might also work at the MoD headquarters.